 4. The person in charge of the investigation has overall responsibility for ensuring that the law and these principles are adhered to.

-In what situation would changes to a suspect’s computer by a computer forensic examiner be necessary?
+In what situations would changes to a suspect’s computer by a computer forensic examiner be necessary?

 Traditionally, the computer forensic examiner would make a copy (or acquire) information from a device which is turned off.
 A write-blocker would be used to make an exact bit for bit copy of the original storage medium.
 The examiner would work from this copy, leaving the original demonstrably unchanged.

 However, sometimes it is not possible or desirable to switch a computer off.
-It may not be possible if doing so would result in considerable financial or other loss for the owner.
-It may not be desirable if doing so would mean that potentially valuable evidence may be lost.
+It may not be possible if doing so would, for example, result in considerable financial or other loss for the owner.
+The examiner may also wish to avoid a situation whereby turning a device off may render valuable evidence to be permanently lost.
 In both these circumstances the computer forensic examiner would need to carry out a ‘live acquisition’ which would involve running a small program on the suspect computer in order to copy (or acquire) the data to the examiner’s hard drive.

 By running such a program and attaching a destination drive to the suspect computer, the examiner will make changes and/or additions to the state of the computer which were not present before his actions.
-Such actions would remain admissible as long as the examiner recorded their actions, was aware of their impact and was able to explain them.
+However, the evidence produced would still usually be considered admissible if the examiner was able to show why such actions were considered necessary, that they recorded those actions and that they are to explain to a court the consequences of those actions.

 Stages of an examination

 Forensic readiness is an important and occasionally overlooked stage in the examination process.
-In commercial computer forensics it can include educating clients about system preparedness; for example, forensic examinations will provide stronger evidence if a server or computer’s built-in auditing and logging systems are all switched on.
+In commercial computer forensics it can include educating clients about system preparedness; for example, forensic examinations will provide stronger evidence if a device’s auditing features have been activated prior to any incident occurring.

-For the forensic examiner, readiness will include appropriate training, regular testing and verification of his/her software and equipment, familiarity with legislation, dealing with unexpected issues (e.g., what to do if child pornography is present during a commercial job) and ensuring that the on-site acquisition (data extraction) kit is complete and in working order.
+For the forensic examiner themself, readiness will include appropriate training, regular testing and verification of their software and equipment, familiarity with legislation, dealing with unexpected issues (e.g., what to do if indecent images of children are found present during a commercial job) and ensuring that the on-site acquisition (data extraction) kit is complete and in working order.

-The evaluation stage includes the receiving of clear instructions, risk analysis and allocation of roles and resources.
-Risk analysis for law enforcement may include an assessment on the likelihood of physical threat on entering a suspect’s property and how best to deal with it.
+The evaluation stage includes the receiving of instructions, the clarification of those instructions if unclear or ambiguous, risk analysis and the allocation of roles and resources.
+Risk analysis for law enforcement may include an assessment on the likelihood of physical threat on entering a suspect’s property and how best to counter it.

-Commercial organisations also need to be aware of health and safety issues, and of possible risks – financial and to their reputation – on accepting a particular project.
+Commercial organisations also need to be aware of health and safety issues, conflict of interest issues and of possible risks – financial and to their reputation – on accepting a particular project.

 The main part of the collection stage, acquisition, has been introduced above.

-If acquisition is to be carried out on-site rather than in a computer forensic laboratory, then this stage would include identifying, securing and documenting the scene.
-Interviews or meetings with personnel who may hold information relevant to the examination (which could include the end users of the computer, and the manager and person responsible for providing computer services) would usually be carried out at this stage.
+If acquisition is to be carried out on-site rather than in a computer forensic laboratory, then this stage would include identifying and securing devices which may store evidence and documenting the scene.
+Interviews or meetings with personnel who may hold information relevant to the examination (which could include the end users of the computer, and the manager and person responsible for providing computer services, such as an IT administrator) would usually be carried out at this stage.

-The collection stage also involves the labelling and bagging of evidential items from the site.
-These must be sealed in numbered tamper-evident bags.
+The collection stage also involves the labelling and bagging of evidential items from the site, to be sealed in numbered tamper-evident bags.
 Consideration should be given to securely and safely transporting the material to the examiner’s laboratory.

 Analysis depends on the specifics of each job.
 The examiner usually provides feedback to the client during analysis and from this dialogue the analysis may take a different path or be narrowed to specific areas.
 Analysis must be accurate, thorough, impartial, recorded, repeatable and completed within the time-scales available and resources allocated.